 - Cook the macaroni just until it's al dente according to package directions in lightly salted water; drain and rinse with cold water until completely cool.
 Set aside.

 - In a large bowl, whisk together macaroni salad ingredients: mayonnaise, vinegar, sugar, salt, pepper, dried mustard, sweet pickle juice and milk until smooth.
 Stir in macaroni, celery, red pepper, red onion and olives.
 Chill for 6 hours.
 If you like a thinner dressing, simply add 1 Tablespoon at a time, of either milk, water, or even more sweet pickle juice, to the finished salad, toss well to combine.
-Continue adding your liquid of choice, in 1 Tablespoon increments, until you reach desired consistency.
+Continue adding your liquid of choice, in 1 tablespoon increments, until you reach desired consistency.
 Sprinkle with chopped parsley and serve

 Fans Also Made: